 In New Testament days, many women acted a Magistrates in the Roman Empire.
 Today, there are women Judges and other professionals.
 In following their duties, such women, often married, do not hand over any of their duties to their husbands.
 It would be unlawful.
 There is a parallel in the Christian Church.
 It would be unlawful in the eyes of the Lord Jesus for wives called by Him to hand over to husbands, duties incumbent on the holder of a Holy Spirit ordained office in the Christian Church founded in heaven.

 CLAUDIA We read about her in 2 Timothy 4:21.
 There are men mentioned also.
 The first was Eubulus, a leader of the church in Rome.
 There was Linus, known to be one of the first bishops of Rome.
 Claudia is in the same group.
-She also held a highly esteemed ministry as she was one of those preachers.
+It is very probable she also was one of those preachers.
 These would not be singled out from the following words, “and all the brethren” if all of them were not preachers.
 “Brethren” in Greek means “male and female”.

 FOUR WOMEN PROPHETESSES.
 This is a ministry gift of Christ, in the same way as apostles, evangelists and pastor/teachers.
 Ephesians 4:11 reads “And it is He who gave to the church, Apostles, Prophets, Evangelists and Pastors/Teachers.
 There are four ministry-gifts (not five).
 The original Greek does not specify they are men.
 It means men and women.
 We allow so-called Prophetesses, who exhort, edify and spiritually comfort men in public.
 Therefore as a Prophet is in the above list, on the same basis we should allow women Apostles, women Evangelists and women Pastors/Teachers.
 Notice that the latter, in the English versions, and Greek, is always “Pastors and Teachers” as one ministry.
 Acts 21:9 mentions the four daughters of Philip, who were prophetesses.

 The word lady in Greek, is “kuria”.
 It is the feminine form of “kurios”, which means “lord, master”.
-“Children” really should be “Born-ones”, “teknon”.
+“Children” really should be “Born-ones”, teknon.
 “Whom” is in the masculine tense and refers to male and female.
 It appears to me that these were her converts that she pastored.
 Any woman has the right to pastor the converts, male and/or female, that she wins to Christ.
-No man should gainsay this.

 ROMANS 16.
 This chapter of Paul’s writings, shows clearly the importance he placed on his words in Galatians 3:28, “All distinctions between Jew and Greek, slave and freeman, male and female, have vanished; for in union with Christ Jesus you are all one”.
 Another translation says, “There is no room for Jew or Greek, no room for slave or freeman, no room for male and female, for you are all one through union with Christ Jesus”.
 Dare we act as if this is not written for us?
 There is to be no distinction in the church of Jesus Christ between male and female, in both office and authority.